UnlyEd/github-action-store-variable/README.md

 name: 'GitHub Action code snippet'
 on:
   push:
-    branches:
-      - '*'

 jobs:
-  # On some job, do some stuff an persist variables meant to be re-used in other jobs
+  # On some job, do some stuff and persist variables meant to be re-used in other jobs
   compute-data:
     name: Compute data
-    runs-on: ubuntu-18.04
+    runs-on: ubuntu-22.04
     steps:
       # Do your own internal business logic...
-      - name: Compute ressource
+      - name: Compute resources
         run: |
           MAGIC_NUMBER=42
           echo "Found universal answer: $MAGIC_NUMBER"